 So how accurate is Google Translate?

-Google’s latest introduction of NMT is allowing their AI to evaluate the greater context of words and phrases to better mimic a real person, which has lead to smoother and easier to read translations.
-Additionally, these services are now available for offline use—perfect for travelling or when you don’t have access to the internet.
+Google’s latest introduction of NMT is allowing their AI to evaluate the greater context of words and phrases to better mimic a real person, which has led to smoother and easier-to-read translations.
+Additionally, these services are now available for offline use—perfect for traveling or when you don’t have access to the internet.
 But despite their best efforts, Google Translate is hardly a reliable and consistent translation solution, especially for businesses.

 Since every business values search engine optimization (SEO)—or should—as well as the importance of getting things done right, it’s worth noting how Google Translate can impact a company’s website rankings.

 If you have a user in another country using their native language to search your site, simply having Google Translate available on your website won’t help much, unfortunately.
 This translation service option can only be used to translate the content once the user is already on the site and selects the option to use it, making it pretty useless when it comes to international SEO ranking.